Noeda/dfterm3/README.md

 =======

 This is a remote Dwarf Fortress playing software.
 It quite unfinished but it somewhat works.
-Currently, you can't actually play Dwarf Fortress but you can watch it.
+You can play and chat while enjoying Dwarves killing themselves.

 Installation instructions
 -------------------------

-At the moment, only Linux is supported.
+These instructions are for Linux.
+Not everything works properly in Linux; for example, launching Dwarf Fortresses is not implemented.

 First, get yourself the Glasgow Haskell Compiler.
 Its name is usually "ghc" in Linux distributions.
 Make sure you get GHC version 7.6.3.
 Many distributions have a GHC from the 7.4.x series and that one is no good.
 The latest Haskell Platform (2013.2.0.0) uses the correct GHC and you might want to grab its binaries if you can't get the required software from your Linux distribution.